TritonDataCenter/pgsqlstat/README.md

 To summarize: what's subtle about this is that:

-  o query strings are only associated with queries, not transactions, and so
+* query strings are only associated with queries, not transactions, and so are available only at query-start
-    are available only at query-start o query-start probes may happen inside of a transaction or they may end up being part of a subsequently-created transaction
+* query-start probes may happen inside of a transaction or they may end up being part of a subsequently-created transaction

 As a result, the total transaction time is measured from transaction-start to transaction-{commit or abort}, but if we want to keep track of the queries